nextgis/docs_ngweb/source/op_update.rst

 To update from one version to another follow these steps:

-**Step 1.** Review the actions and requirements listed below for the specific version.
+**Step 1.** Review the actions and requirements listed below for the specific version:

 .. contents::
    :local: